llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

       cannot be linked.
 This implementation facilitates Clacc's source-to-source mode together with OpenACC's requirement that `acc_on_device` evaluate to a constant when its argument is a constant.
-See the comments on `acc_on_device` in Clacc's `openacc.h` for related limitations for source-to-source mode.
+See the section "Source-to-Source Mode Limitations" below for caveats for source-to-source mode.
 * Data and memory management routines supported on the host are:
     * `acc_malloc`, `acc_free`
         * OpenACC 3.1 is unclear about handling of a `bytes` argument